10 SMS Customer Engagement Strategies to Boost Retention

 7. Automate Routine Messages

 SMS marketing automation is one of the smartest ways to make customer engagement consistent and effortless for your business.
-You don’t need to send every reminder, confirmation, or thank-you message manually.

-You can set automated texts for almost anything, such as appointment confirmations, order updates, payment reminders, and follow-up messages.
+You can set automated responses for almost anything, such as appointment confirmations, order updates, payment reminders, and follow-up messages.
 You might send a shipped order notification automatically once the system detects a status change.

-Automation also helps keep communication steady, even during busy periods when manual messaging isn’t practical.
+Automation also helps keep communication steady, even during busy periods when manual effort isn’t practical.
 But to make automation work for you, you need to map out the moments in the customer journey where communication matters.

 8. Combine SMS With Other Channels

-Each channel plays its part.
-Your emails provide depth, your posts create buzz, and your texts drive action.
 This combination keeps your brand in front of your customers without overwhelming them on any single platform.

 If you use texting as a follow-up tool, it can also increase response rates.
 Let’s say you send an email with a link to register for an event.
-A short text reminder a day later can nudge customers who didn’t open the email.
+A text reminder a day later can nudge customers who didn’t open the email.

 You can also direct customers from a text to your website, social page, or chat support when they need more information.